NetApp/netapp-dataops-toolkit/Kubernetes/README.md

     namespace: str = "default",                             # Kubernetes namespace to create new workspace in.
 If not specified, workspace will be created in namespace "default".
     workspacePassword: str = None,                          # Workspace password (this password will be required in order to access the workspace).
 If not specified, you will be prompted to enter a password via the console.
     workspaceImage: str = "jupyter/tensorflow-notebook",    # Container image to use when creating workspace.
 If not specified, "jupyter/tensorflow-notebook" will be used.
+    requestCpu: str = None,                                 # Number of CPUs to reserve for JupyterLab workspace.
+Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
+    requestMemory: str = None,                              # Amount of memory to reserve for JupyterLab workspace.
+Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
+    requestNvidiaGpu: str = None,                           # Number of NVIDIA GPUs to allocate to JupyterLab workspace.
+Format: '1', '4', etc. If not specified, no GPUs will be allocated.
     printOutput: bool = False                               # Denotes whether or not to print messages to the console during execution.
 ) -> str :
 ```